IgorSevtsenko/Wallester-Test-Task/README.md

 # Wallester-Test-Task

 App showing list of beers and information about each beer.
-Also has possibility to save localy favorite beers
+Also has possibility to save locally favorite beers